123samueld/WFC_Terrain_Generator/README.md

 - **Component-based architecture** for cache-friendly iteration over particle state.
 - **Chunk grid division** to reduce the number of neighbor checks.
-- **Bottom-check logic** to stop particles when blocked below.
-- **Down-left and down-right fallback logic** to mimic sliding behavior.
-- Tried to keep simulation purely particle-driven (no explicit grid cells).
+- **Moving Particles Array** to reduce number of particles iterated over each frame.

 ## ❌ Critical Design Mistakes

-Despite working features, the simulation fails under realistic conditions due to a few architectural missteps:
+Despite working features, the simulation fails under realistic conditions due to some critical architectural mistakes:

-1. **Incorrect update order (ECS iteration vs spatial order):**
+1. **Temporal Misalignment (ECS iteration vs spatial order):**
    - ECS processes particles in ID or insertion order.
    - For falling sand, particles must be processed *bottom-up* to simulate realistic stacking.
-   - This leads to higher particles "falling through" lower ones because they haven't updated yet.
+   - This leads to higher particles "falling through" lower ones because they are updated after particle above them.

 2. **Lack of a unified grid authority:**
    - Sand simulations are strictly cellular automata — the simulation domain *is* the grid.